IBM/build-custom-stt-model-with-diarization/README.md

 <!--Optionally, add flow steps based on the architecture diagram-->
 ## Flow

-1. User uploads corpus file to the application.
+1. User uploads corpus file to the application

-2. The extracted audio from the [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio) is retrived from Cloud Object Storage.
+2. The extracted audio from the [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio) is retrived from Cloud Object Storage

-3. The corpus file as well as the extracted audio are uploaded to Watson Speech To Text to train the custom model.
+3. The corpus file as well as the extracted audio are uploaded to Watson Speech To Text to train the custom model

-4. The Downloaded audio file from the [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio) is transcribed with the custom Speech To Text model and the text file is stored in Cloud Object Storage.
+4. The Downloaded audio file from the [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio) is transcribed with the custom Speech To Text model and the text file is stored in Cloud Object Storage

 <!--Optionally, update this section when the video is created-->
 # Watch the Video